 You must provide evidence that you meet the English language proficiency level required for the visa you have applied for with the Department of Immigration & Border Protection.
-Please see the attached table for the minimum proficiency levels accepted by the Institute or Australian Accounting bodies.
+Please see the attached table for the minimum proficiency levels we accept for migration purposes.

 When did the English language test form part of the skills assessment

 From 1 July 2010 all applicants submitting a pre-application skills assessment (PASA) are required to provide an English test result showing that the required proficiency level in each of the four (4) components - speaking, reading, listening and writing has been met.

 What evidence do I need to provide?

 You must provide from one of the approved English test providers (IELTS, TOEFL, PTE or CAE) an English test result confirming you have met the required proficiency level in each of the four (4) components - speaking, reading, listening and writing.

 How do I enroll for an English language test?

 Please visit the below websites for the enrolment process for each of the approved English test providers:

 How long are the IELTS results (known as Test Report Form) valid for?

 Test Report Forms are valid for three years.